deblinaml/Teaching-preference-survey/readme.md

    - Afternoon
    - No preference

 5. **How many hours of teaching per week do you prefer?**

+6. **Do you prefer to teach:**
+   - In both terms
+   - All in a single term
+   - No preference

+7. **Do you prefer teaching:**
+   - Online
+   - In person
+   - No preference

+8. **Do you prefer:**
+   - Delivering content
+   - Supervision
+   - No preference

+9. **Would you prefer to be the sole lecturer on a unit or share the role with another academic?**
+   - Sole lecturer
+   - Share the role
+   - No preference

 ### Course Development and Design
-6. **Would you like to be involved in course design or curriculum development?**
+10. **Would you like to be involved in course design or curriculum development?**
     - Yes
     - No
     - Maybe, depending on the course

-7. **What level of involvement do you prefer in course development?**
+11. **What level of involvement do you prefer in course development?**
     - Full course design
     - Module/Unit design
     - Providing input on existing courses
     - No involvement

-8. **Are there any specific subjects or topics you would like to teach or develop a course on?**
+12. **Are there any specific subjects or topics you would like to teach or develop a course on which is not currently offered in the CS department?**
     - [Open text response]

+13. **Please list the CS courses you feel confident teaching as a subject expert.**
+    - [Open text response]

+14. **Please list the CS courses you would feel comfortable teaching.**
+    - [Open text response]

 ### Assessment and Feedback
-9. **Which assessment methods do you prefer to use?**
+15. **Which assessment methods do you prefer to use?**
     - Exams
     - Essays
     - Projects
     - Presentations
     - Continuous assessment
     - Peer assessment
     - Other (please specify)

-10. **How often do you prefer to provide feedback to students?**
+16. **How often do you prefer to provide feedback to students?**
     - Weekly
     - Bi-weekly
     - Monthly
     - At the end of the term
     - No preference

-11. **Would you like to use more formative assessments in your teaching?**
+17. **Would you like to use more formative assessments in your teaching?**
     - Yes
     - No
     - Maybe

 ### Support and Resources
-12. **What additional resources or support would enhance your teaching experience?**
+18. **What additional resources or support would enhance your teaching experience?**
     - Professional development workshops
     - Teaching assistants  (specify approx. number)
     - Collaborative teaching opportunities
     - Smaller class sizes
     - Other (please specify)

-13. **Do you feel you have sufficient resources to support your teaching activities?**
+19. **Do you feel you have sufficient resources to support your teaching activities?**
     - Yes
     - No (please specify what’s lacking)
     - Unsure

 ### Teaching Challenges
-14. **What challenges do you currently face in your teaching?**
+20. **What challenges do you currently face in your teaching?**
     - Time management
     - Student engagement
     - Assessment and grading